kitnil/awesome/README.md

 ## C

+- [puny-gui](https://github.com/ahungry/puny-gui) - A Puny GUI System
+- [ktsuss](https://github.com/nomius/ktsuss) - ktsuss stands for "keep the su simple, stupid", and as the name says, is a graphical version (frontend) of su written in C and GTK+ 2.
+The idea of the project is to remain simple and bug free.
 - [hummingbird](https://github.com/mariusae/hummingbird) - no bullshit, minimalistic HTTP load generator
 - [ircd-seven](https://github.com/freenode/ircd-seven) - freenode's IRC server daemon
 - [chafa](https://github.com/hpjansson/chafa) - 📺🗿 Terminal graphics for the 21st century.